 Management is also responsible for maintaining systems of internal control that provide reasonable assurance that financial information is reliable, that all financial transactions are properly authorized, that assets are safeguarded, and that the Public Guardian and Trustee of British Columbia adheres to legislation and regulatory requirements.
-These systems include the communication of policies and the Public Guardian and Trustee of British Columbia's code of ethics and business conduct throughout the organization.
+These systems include the communication of policies and the Public Guardian and Trustee of British Columbia's ethical principles and standards of conduct throughout the organization.
 Management continually monitors the systems of internal controls for compliance.